LianaLing/art-gallery-website/README.md

 ### ASP.NET

 - `Api` - This folder stores all web services exposed by the backend
-- `Model` - All models (classes) should be under here eg. ApiResponse, Error
+- `Models` - All models (classes) should be under here eg. ApiResponse, Error
+- `Models/Entities` - All entities from the database should be under here
+- `Models/Queries` - All queries made should be under here
 - `Auth` - Here stores all auth redirect pages eg. Login
 - `Utils` - Here stores C# utilities for ASP.NET